google-research/discs/discs/README.md

-# Energy Based Models Learning and Sampling
+# Deep Energy Based Models Learning and Sampling

-Below, we will explain how to train the energy based models and how to perform sampling on the learned model.
+Below, we will explain how to train the deep energy based models and how to perform sampling on the learned model.
 Note that, we have picked RBM model as an example.

 ## Learning